Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

-1. Make sure there is a blank line *before the open tag*, otherwise it may cause a format problem.
+1. Make sure there is a blank line *on top the open tag* from other content, otherwise it may cause a format problem.
 2. Start typing your content in a *new line*.
 3. Use plain text within a custom element.
 4. Use  `<br>` for line break.
-5. Do not include any blank line within the Sticky Notes, if you want to add a *blank line* please use  `<br>`.
+5. Do not include any blank line within the Sticky Notes, if you want to add a *blank line* please use  `<br><br>`.

 [:arrow_up:Back](#table-of-contents)